Ruchita21s/Dog-Breed-Classification/README.md

 In this project, we use an image classifier to identify dog breeds for a citywide dog show.

 **
 Description:**

-As a volunteer for the dog show organizing committee, you're tasked with managing contestant registrations.
+You manage contestant registrations as a volunteer for the dog show organizing committee.
 Participants must submit a photo of their dog along with some biographical details.
 The registration system tags these images based on the information provided.
-However, some people might try to register pets that aren't actually dogs 🐱🐰.
+However, some people might try to register pets that aren't dogs 🐱🐰.

 **Important Notes:**